teleported-cat/Bean-Scene-Reservation/README.md

 [🎥Video Demonstration of this System](https://www.youtube.com/watch?v=oietcdXqwZU)

-A restaurant reservation applications which allow staff and customers to reserve tables for scheduled sittings.
+A restaurant reservation application which allows staff and customers to reserve tables for scheduled sittings.

-This system was developed for a fictional client which is a restaurant called "Bean Scene", and follows the requirements and business rules they layed out.
+This system was developed for a fictional client which is a restaurant called "Bean Scene", and follows the requirements and business rules they laid out.

-This project was developed over course of ~20 weeks from Feburary 2025 to June 2025, with a majority of the progress made in the latter half.
+This project was developed over course of ~20 weeks from February 2025 to June 2025, with a majority of the progress made in the latter half.

 ## Workflows